Mityuha/fresh-bakery/README.md

         assert bakery.full_days - 0.00001 < full_days_in(40)
         assert int(bakery.average_hours) == 8
 ```
-You can see it's simple as it can be.
+You can see it's as simple as it can be.

 ### One more example
 Let's suppose we have a thin wrapper around file object.